Are you home alone after school until your parents get home? Plenty of kids are.

 which ones and for how long?

-be done first, even before chores?
+first, even before chores?

 Can friends come over?
 If so, how many?